felixlu07/talent_trawl/README.md

 - Check file extensions (.pdf or .PDF)

 **"Failed to convert PDF to images"**
-- Verify Poppler is installed and in PATH
+- Verify Poppler is installed correctly
+- **Windows:** Check if auto-detection found Poppler (look for log message)
+- **Custom installation:** Set `POPPLER_PATH` in `.env` to your Poppler bin directory
-- Check PDF is not corrupted
+- Check PDF is not corrupted or password-protected

 **"API error"**
 - Verify ANTHROPIC_API_KEY in .env